Regulatory College Bylaws

 However, there are still many rules that are not covered in this act, which leaves your college with a large degree of freedom.
 The difference between bylaws and regular laws is that the former are decided internally, whilst the latter are mandated by an external authority (i.e. the government).
 For example, regulatory colleges must hold elections for their council, but the manner in which they hold them is open.

 Bylaws are vital in ensuring the smooth, and legal, running of a college.
 They are the main reference point when the council wishes to introduce a new policy.
-Bylaws also ensure that certain principles remain constant over time and that the college is not simply run at the whim of the council.Request a quote >
+Bylaws also ensure that certain principles remain constant over time and that the college is not simply run at the whim of the council.Start now >

 Content of Regulatory College Bylaws